Danish Royals mark Greenland’s New Self-Government Laws

 A gala banquet was held in yesterday evening to celebrate the self-government.
 Queen Margrethe II and Prince Henrik will stay on in Greenland until June 24th, undertaking cultural and economic engagements, while Crown Prince Frederik and Crown Princess Mary will head home to Copenhagen today.

 More information on the official visit to Greenland can be found here.Filed under Danish Royals

-Tagged Children, Crown Prince Frederik, Crown Princess Mary, Government, Greenland, Margrethe II, Official Visit, Poetry, Prime Minister L.L.
-Rasmussen, Prince Henrik the Prince Consort, The Mary Foundation.
+Tagged Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Government, Greenland, Margrethe II of Denmark, Official Visit, Poetry, Prime Minister L.L.
+Rasmussen of Denmark, Prince Henrik the Prince Consort, The Mary Foundation.